kosten00/TestTask/README.md

 If the content of the source files does not allow merge sort, a partial sorting is performed by skipping incorrectly sorted input data.

-All errors and warnings are logged to standart output.
+All errors and warnings are logged to standard output.

 Command line arguments:
   - '-a', '-d': sorting mode (-a or -d), optional, sort in ascending order by default;